madanyc/workfront-learn.en/help/administration-and-setup/manage-deleted-items/restore-objects-from-the-recycle-bin.md

 ---
 title: Restore Objects from the Recycle Bin
-description: Learn how to find and restore deleted projects, tasks, or issues from the Recycle Bin in Adobe Workfront.
+description: Learn how to find and restore deleted projects, tasks, or issues from the Recycle Bin.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial